learning-zone/java-basics/README.md

 ```java
 StrongReferenceClass obj = new StrongReferenceClass();
 ```
-Here `obj` object is strong reference to newly created instance of MyClass, currently obj is active object so can't be garbage collected.
+Here `obj` object is strong reference to newly created instance of MyClass, currently obj is active object so can\'t be garbage collected.

 **2. Weak Reference**: A weakly referenced object is cleared by the Garbage Collector when it\'s weakly reachable.
 Weak reachability means that an object has neither strong nor soft references pointing to it.
 The object can be reached only by traversing a weak reference.
 To create such references `java.lang.ref.WeakReference` class is used.